John-Da/Mobile-Object-Detector-using-OnnxruntimeAPK-plus-Yolo11m-onnx/README.md

 ## 📌 Note:
 *APK is provided.
 Check out in [Source Codes/apks](https://github.com/John-Da/DetectTO/tree/main/source_codes/apks) (Use at your own risk.)*
-*You can adjust the code to your own methods*
+*You can contribute to this apk for better performance or fixing issues*

 ## ⚙️🛠️ How to use